markschl/seqtool-docs/docs/ranges.md

    unless [0-based coordinates](#0-based-coordinates-0) are configured.
 2. Negative coordinates (e.g. `-5:-1`) indicate coordinate offsets from the end
 3. [Unbounded](#unbounded-ranges-start-or-end) ranges (`start:` or `:end`)
+   include everything from `start` to the sequence end, respectively from the beginning to `end`.
-   have only one defined coordinate, while the range includes everything on the other side. *"undefined"* equals to missing coordinates.
+   *"undefined"* equals to missing coordinates.
 4. If interpreting ranges as [exclusive](#exclusive-ranges-e-exclusive), the actual start or end positions are not included in the range.